vuejs-jp/vuefes-2024/apps/web/app/content/en/speaker.md

 Would you like to speak at Vue Fes Japan 2024?

-Share your insights and experiences on Vue.js and its ecosystem with audiences across Japan at one of the largest Vue.js conferences in the country.
+Share your knowledge and experiences on Vue.js and its ecosystem for audiences at one of the largest Vue.js conferences in Japan.

 At Vue Fes Japan 2024, we're inviting speakers from a wide range of backgrounds to submit proposals through our Call for Papers (CFP) process.
 The Vue Fes Japan 2024 organizing committee will review submissions and select them for inclusion as official sessions.